Military history of Switzerland: Cold War

-At the end of the 1950s, reflecting both the threat of possible invasion by the Soviet Union and the realities of nuclear warfare, Swiss military doctrine changed to mobile defense that included missions for the air force outside of its territory, in order to defeat standoff attacks and nuclear threats, including the possibility of defensive employment of air-delivered nuclear weapons.
+At the end of the 1950s, reflecting both the imagined threat of possible invasion by the Soviet Union and the realities of nuclear warfare, Swiss military doctrine changed to mobile defense that included missions for the air force outside of its territory, in order to defeat standoff attacks and nuclear threats, including the possibility of defensive employment of air-delivered nuclear weapons.
 However the inability to field an air force of sufficient capability to carry out such missions led to a return of traditional "protection of own territory" doctrine.
 Meanwhile, the Air Force also began to prepare ad hoc airbases in the mountains, with sections of highway strengthened to act as runways and hangars carved out of the mountains.

 In the 1960s and 1970s, the armed forces were organised according to the "Armee 61" structure.

 During the Cold War, Swiss authorities considered the construction of a Swiss nuclear bomb.
 Leading nuclear physicists at the Federal Institute of Technology Zurich such as Paul Scherrer made this a realistic possibility.
 However, financial problems with the defense budget prevented the substantial funds from being allocated, and the Nuclear Non-Proliferation Treaty of 1968 was seen as a valid alternative.
 All remaining plans for building nuclear weapons were dropped by 1988.